Harinder Malhi: Politics

 On 25 October 2010, she was elected as a school trustee for the Peel District School Board, representing Brampton wards 9 and 10, during the 2010 municipal election.

 Malhi was selected as the Liberal candidate for the Brampton-Springdale riding after incumbent cabinet minister Linda Jeffrey vacated the seat in March 2014 to run for the mayor of Brampton.
 She was elected MPP in the 2014 election and took an unpaid leave of absence from her position as school trustee, during the campaign.

 She served as Parliamentary Assistant to the Minister of Tourism, Culture and Sport (2016–18), and as Parliamentary Assistant to the Minister Responsible for Women's Issues (2014–16).
 In January 2018, she was promoted to cabinet as Minister of the Status of Women by Premier Kathleen Wynne.

-In the 2018 provincial election she ran in the new riding of Brampton North, placing third, losing the seat to Kevin Yarde the NDP.
+In the 2018 provincial election she ran in the new riding of Brampton North, placing third, losing the seat to Kevin Yarde of the NDP.
 In the 2022 provincial election, she contested Brampton North once again, coming in second place, but this time losing to the Progressive Conservative candidate Graham McGregor.